offalynne/Input/docs/8.1/Platform-Quirks.md

 - Steam performs some initial changes in gamepad connection depending on available devices and the configuration of Steam Input.
 Input waits a configurable number of frames before scanning for connected gamepads to prevent unwanted false connection and disconnection reportage.

 - Steam Overlay intercepts certain key combinations that should be avoided when building a default keyboard scheme.
 By default these include `F12` and `Shift+Tab`.
-For more info see [Common Keyboard Combos](Common-Keyboard-Combos).

 - Depending on user configuration, Steam may hide native gamepad devices from the Game Maker Studio runtime, presenting them as normalized virtual gamepads.
 For virtual gamepad identification support, see [Configuring Steamworks for Input](Steamworks.md).